cosc2336-ds-alg/assg06/README.md

 will execute only a single time, and will calculate $n$ from the initial values of
 $n-1$ and $n-2$ you gave to the local variables.
-If $n = 3$ then the loop executes 2 times, and you will calculate and shift down the values in the first iteration so that on the second iteration you can calcualte $F_3$.
+If $n = 3$ then the loop executes 2 times, and you will calculate and shift down the values in the first iteration so that on the second iteration you can calculate $F_3$.

-Once your linear implementation is working and passing the tests, commit your changes and push them to your class GitHub repository with an approriate commit message.
+Once your linear implementation is working and passing the tests, commit your changes and push them to your class GitHub repository with an appropriate commit message.

-## Task 2: Implement Recusrive Fibonacci Algorithm
+## Task 2: Implement Recursive Fibonacci Algorithm

 Make sure you have created Issue 2 for this task and linked it with the `Feedback` pull request before beginning.